djcf/wordpress-fpm-docker/ansible/plays/README.md

 Renew a vhost
 ===============

 This process is designed for when you already have a php-container environment set up but you need to renew the vhost which serves the site.
-For example, if you are adding a new top-level domain (`example.org`) to an existing website (`example.noflag.org.uk`) or removing one, or adding an SSL certificate, etc.
+For example, if you are adding a new top-level domain (`example.org`) to an existing website (`example.common.scot`) or removing one, or adding an SSL certificate, etc.

 Operations: